-- (3) Be a high school graduate with diploma, or have a General Educational Development (GED) certificate, and four (4) years of direct experience working with aged and disabled persons. - 3) The Division of Medicaid may allow payments for furnishing waiver services to non-legally responsible relatives only when the following criteria are met: - (a) For the purposes of this requirement, a non-legally responsible relative is defined as any individual related by blood or marriage to the beneficiary who is not a legal guardian or legal representative.
-Legal guardians or representative include but are not limited to, spouses, parents/stepparents of minor children, conservators, guardians, individuals who hold the beneficiary's power of attorney, or those designated as the representative payee for Social Security benefits. - (b) The selected relative must be qualified to provide services as specified in Appendix C-1/C-3 of the CMS approved waiver application, which is available on the Division of Medicaid's website, www.medicaid.ms.gov. - (c) The beneficiary or a designated representative must sign a verification that services were rendered by the selected relative, - (d) The selected relative must agree in writing, signed prior to providing services, to render services in accordance with the scope, limitations, and professional requirements of the service during their designated hours, and - (e) The service provided must not be a function that a relative or housemate was providing for the beneficiary without payment prior to waiver enrollment. - 4) The Division of Medicaid reserves the right to remove a selected relative from the provision of services.
-If the Division of Medicaid removes a selected relative from the provision of services, the beneficiary will be asked to select an alternate qualified provider. - 4.
-In-Home Respite providers must meet the following requirements: - a) Serve counties no more than sixty (60) miles driving distance from the physical office, unless a supervisor has a designated worksite within sixty (60) miles driving distance of any beneficiaries served by the provider. - b) Employ qualified in-home respite employees and supervisors. - 1) In-home respite employees must meet the following requirements:
+- 2) The in-home respite supervisor and directors/compliance officers must ensure the requirements of the IHR staff as set forth in Rule 1.3(c)(4)(b)(1) above are met, and must meet the following additional requirements: - (a) Have at least two (2) years of supervisory experience in programs dealing with elderly and disabled individuals, and - (b) Have a designated workspace within sixty (60) miles driving distance of the service area, as verified, and documented by the compliance officer, and - (c) Satisfy one of the following criteria: - (1) Have a bachelor's degree in social work, home economics, or a related profession with two (2) years of direct experience working with aged and disabled persons, or - (2) A licensed RN or Licensed Practical Nurse (LPN) with two (2) years of direct experience working with aged and disabled persons, or - (3) Be a high school graduate with diploma, or have a General Educational Development (GED) certificate, and four (4) years of direct experience working with aged and disabled persons. - 3) The Division of Medicaid may allow payments for furnishing waiver services to non-legally responsible relatives only when the following criteria are met: - (a) For the purposes of this requirement, a non-legally responsible relative is defined as any individual related by blood or marriage to the beneficiary who is not a legal guardian or legal representative.
+Legal guardians or representatives who cannot qualify as a non-legally responsible relative include but are not limited to, spouses, parents/stepparents, conservators, guardians, individuals who hold the beneficiary's power of attorney, or those designated as the representative payee for Social Security benefits. - (b) The selected relative must be qualified to provide services as specified in Appendix C-1/C-3 of the CMS approved waiver application, which is available on the Division of Medicaid's website, www.medicaid.ms.gov. - (c) The beneficiary or a designated representative must sign a verification that services were rendered by the selected relative, and - (d) The selected relative must agree in writing, signed prior to providing services, to render services in accordance with the scope, limitations, and professional requirements of the service during their designated hours.